-PHP Summer Camp, beween August 29th – September 2nd
+PHP Summer Camp, between August 29th – September 2nd

-Boat trips, wine tasting, a triathlon and, of course, cutting-edge PHP experiences, with a focus on the Symfony framework.
+Boat trips, wine tasting, a triathlon and, of course, cutting-edge PHP experiences, with a focus on the Symphony framework.
 This is what PHP Summer Camp brings to the table.

 Ryan Weaver will talk about Symphony Flex, the new way of developing apps that allows you to start micro and scale up.
 Hannes Van De Vreken will host a hands-on workshop on Elasticsearch, while Paula Čučuk and Antonio Perić-Mažar will be the hosts of „Building real-time apps with Symphony”.

 php[world] 2017, the fourth annual edition, between November 15-16, Washington DC